-- 1. Protect natural landscapes and ecosystems in the region by accurately mapping wetlands, forestlands, agricultural, and open space. - 2.
-Protect sensitive lands from overdevelopment.
+- 1. Protect natural landscapes and ecosystems in the Region by accurately mapping wetlands, forestlands, agricultural, and open space. - 2.
+Protect sensitive lands from overdevelopment to minimize adverse effects of erosion, pollution, and soil and habitat degradation. - 3.
+Protect prime agricultural areas for continued food production. - 4.
+Encourage communities to explore renewable energy.

 - 1. Maintain digital existing land use coverage. - 2.
 Ensure that open space is accessible and appealing to people of all ages and abilities. - 3.
 Target land conservation programs to locations with the highest priority for preserving community character. - 4.
 Protect and restore riparian areas in high priority watersheds. - 5.
 Encourage land donation or acquisition for conservation easements. - 6.
 Encourage land use policies that minimize negative environmental impacts from developments. - 7.
 Create controls to protect steep slopes from development. - 8.
 Create policies for developments already existing on sensitive lands to lessen impacts on the environment and public safety. - 9.
 Restore and redevelop historic properties and districts. - 10.
 Integrate existing community character into the design of community improvements. - 11.
 Encourage the registration of historical buildings on state and federal registers. - 12.
-Inventory cultural assets, historical sites, and related assets and identify priority sites for preservation.
+Inventory cultural assets, historical sites, and related assets and identify priority sites for preservation. - 13.
+Explore preparing a watershed-scale approach to planning in the Upper Wisconsin River Basin.